SwissTPH/healthiar/README.md

 The slides of the presentation can be found [here](https://github.com/SwissTPH/healthiar/tree/master/varia/Workshops_and_demos/workshop)

+# DISCLAMER AND LICENCE
+By using *healthiar*, you confirm that you agree with the following disclaimer and terms of licence:

+a) Disclaimer: The R package *healthiar* is work in progress and the developers are not liable for the results.

+b) Terms of license: Available [here](https://github.com/SwissTPH/healthiar/blob/master/LICENSE.md).

 # FEEDBACK
 Feedback is very welcome - please provide it via [GitHub issues](https://github.com/SwissTPH/healthiar/issues)

 # TRAININGS
 Would you like to be introduced to *healthiar*?
 In case you would like us to introduce the package at a conference or another event please get in touch: alberto.castrofernandez@swisstph.ch and axel.luyten@swisstph.ch

-# DISCLAMER AND LICENCE
-By using *healthiar*, you confirm that you agree with the following disclaimer and terms of licence:

-- Disclaimer: The R package *healthiar* is work in progress and the developers are not liable for the results.

-- Terms of license: Available [here](https://github.com/SwissTPH/healthiar/blob/master/LICENSE.md).